top of page

 'You're not good enough to deserve close friendships.'

 My internal narrative can be absolutely brutal when it gets hijacked.
 It's also super creative and very convincing.
-Spelling it out like this helps me see it so clearly from the outside and realise what's going on.
+Spelling it out like this helps me see it so clearly from the outside and realise what's going on - and see that these statements are very extreme and untrue!

-The antidote?
+The antidote to being triggered?
 Listen and question.
 Regulate.
 Step away.
 Get help with perspective.
 Change the story.
 Offer self-compassion.

 Writing now, from a place of regulation and calm, I know that none of those above statements are true.
 But, it makes sense why my anxious brain might think those things.
 I can have a kind of conversation with myself: you don't need those nasty stories any more.